xeraa/vagrant-elastic-stack/readme.md

-# Elastic Stack 5.2
+# Elastic Stack in a Box

-This repository will install the [Elastic Stack](https://www.elastic.co/products) (Elasticsearch, Logstash, Kibana, and Beats) and optionally X-Pack with a simple `vagrant up` by using [Vagrant](https://www.vagrantup.com)'s [Ansible provisioner](https://www.vagrantup.com/docs/provisioning/ansible.html).
-All you need is a working [Vagrant installation](https://www.vagrantup.com/docs/installation/) (1.8.6+ but the latest version is always recommended), a [provider](https://www.vagrantup.com/docs/providers/) (tested with the latest [VirtualBox](https://www.virtualbox.org) version), and 2.5GB of RAM.
+This repository will install the [Elastic Stack](https://www.elastic.co/products) (Elasticsearch, Logstash, Kibana, and Beats) and optionally X-Pack.
+You can either start from scratch and configure everything with [Vagrant and Ansible](#vagrant-and-ansible) or you can [download the final OVA image](#ova-image).

-If that sounds too complicated, there is also the final result: An OVA image, which you can import directly into [VirtualBox](https://www.virtualbox.org):

-* Download the image from [https://s3.eu-central-1.amazonaws.com/xeraa/public/elastic-stack.ova](https://s3.eu-central-1.amazonaws.com/xeraa/public/elastic-stack.ova).
-* Load the OVA file into VirtualBox: File -> Import Appliance... -> Select the file and start it
-* Connect to the instance with the credentials `vagrant` and `vagrant` in the VirtualBox window.
-* Or use SSH with the same credentials:
-  * Windows: Use [http://www.putty.org](http://www.putty.org) and connect to `vagrant@127.0.0.1` on port 2222.
-  * Mac and Linux: `$ ssh vagrant@127.0.0.1 -p 2222 -o PreferredAuthentications=password`